judka-uriel/uriel-book/uriel_en.md

 Once again, briefly.
 Democracy is the periodically renewed rule of the people's representatives with free elections, free media, and independent courts protecting human rights.
-The Right are advocates of economic freedom.
+The right-wing are advocates of economic freedom.
 Liberals are advocates of personal freedom.

 There exists yet another axis: “globalism ↔ isolationism”, which is also related to nationalism.
-Nationalism is compelled gevurah, necessary for the preservation of the people.
+Nationalism is compelled gevurah, necessary for the preservation of the nation.
 But, as has already been said, here too we must maintain balance, wherein moderate nationalism is permissible and even desirable, stopping short of national isolation in a ghetto.
 Healthy nationalism is when minorities are not oppressed.
 Generally speaking, we can say that nationalism is egoism, while globalization fosters altruism.
-For example, when the commandment of safety is neglected and sturdy materials are not used in construction in seismically active zones, and then an earthquake or other natural catastrophe occurs, many countries manifest global solidarity and send rescuers — a splendid example of altruism at the level of nations.
+For example, when the commandment of safety is neglected and sturdy materials are not used in construction in seismically active zones, and then an earthquake or other natural disaster occurs, many countries manifest global solidarity and send rescuers — a splendid example of altruism at the level of nations.
 {: #egoism-altruism title="Egoism and Altruism"}

 Moral development inevitably leads to an increased need to manifest altruism.
 Thus Israel and the civilized nations of the West desire to live in peace, so that they may reasonably practice altruism by helping all peoples in their development.
-But savages are capable only of egoism, manifested in the seizure of neighboring lands and in hatred toward civilized nations, including in the form of antisemitism.
+But uncivilized savages are capable only of egoism, manifested in the seizure of neighboring lands and in hatred toward civilized nations, including in the form of antisemitism.
 The majority in the UN remain savages, therefore we have what we have.
 But since history teaches that all antisemitic organizations eventually disintegrate, such a fate awaits